Lemon Rice Recipe (South Indian Chitranna)

 - 1 cup raw peanuts

-- Salt to taste
+- Salt

-- Fresh coriander leaves for garnish optional
+- Fresh coriander leaves for garnish (optional)

 Instructions